Virginia DUI Lawyer Explains What Needs to Be Done to Get a DUI Reduced to Reckless Driving

 The judge could also order the offender to enter and complete the Virginia Alcohol Safety Action Program if the judge finds that alcohol played a role in reckless driving.

 You should understand that having your DUI reduced to reckless driving has some permanent repercussions.
-The charge of reckless driving remains on your criminal history after pleading to reckless driving.
+The charge of reckless driving remains on your criminal history after pleading for reckless driving.

 Critically, having a DUI reduced to reckless driving remains on your driving background check.
 Therefore, all who check your driving history will see you had a DUI charge.